Foundation touch-up

 Which PleasingCare format works over foundation?

-Mirror Case is useful for on-the-go checks, Bamboo Charcoal is a simple unscented option, and Puff Case fits polished makeup-bag touch-ups.
+Mirror Case is useful for on-the-go checks, Bamboo Charcoal is a simple unscented option, Green Tea fits lighter daily carry, and Puff Case supports polished makeup-bag touch-ups.

 Refresh foundation without rubbing